JamesYang007/concepts-guide/README.md

 #### How do we use these concepts?

 Let's write a couple of stupid, but instructive functions.
-We will first write a double-incrementing function using both prefix and postfix operator++.
+We will first write a double-incrementing function using both prefix and postfix `operator++`.
 As shown in lecture, we'll use the lifting method to motivate the need for the above concepts.

 Consider the following function that compiles even with pre-C++11 compiler.